padmanaresh1986/how_to_setup/linux/how_to_setup_ubuntu_virtualbox_vm.md

 If not prompted by auto-run, run "VBoxWindowsAdditions.exe" from the CD.
 Make sure there are no errors or suggestions during the install.

+**Enable SSH to connect from Putty**
+Make sure ssh client is installed on your Linux.
+If not, install it **sudo apt install ssh**.
+Power off the OS.
+Now on your VB go to Settings -> Network -> on Adapter 2 choose Host-only adapter->click OK.
+Now start your OS.
+Run ifconfig; now the inet address is your IP.
+Use this and run it on your putty.
+Login with your credentials.